thejoshwolfe/poaf/README.md

 1. `ArchiveHeader`: 4 bytes, not compressed
 2. Data Region: Compressed in one or more streams, optionally includes streaming metadata
-3. (optional) Index Region: Compressed separately in one stream
+3. Index Region: Compressed separately in one stream
-4. (optional) `ArchiveFooter`: 16 bytes, not compressed
+4. `ArchiveFooter`: 16 bytes, not compressed

 An archive can be read starting with the `ArchiveHeader`, then reading through just the Data Region.
 Or an archive can be read by starting with the `ArchiveHeader`, then jumping to the `ArchiveFooter`,